lunary-ai/lunary/README.md

 ## 🙋 Support

 Need help or have questions?
-Chat with us on [Discord](https://discord.gg/8PafSG58kK) or email one of the founders: [vince [at] llmonitor.com](mailto:vince@llmonitor.com).
+Chat with us on [Discord](https://discord.gg/8PafSG58kK) or email one of the founders: [vince [at] lunary.ai](mailto:vince@lunary.ai).
 We're here to support you every step of the way.

 ## 👨‍👩‍👧 Team